Gabi-Limberea/OOP-TV/README.md

 and that's it).
 For the page object generation, a Page factory is used.
 In order to model the pages that supported actions, a Strategy design pattern was used.
 There are also some helper classes and enums.

+### ___Stage 2___:

+In order to add the subscription system, there is now a __Subscription Manager__ included in the __Session__.
+The __Subscription Manager__ keeps track of the list of subscribers for each genre, thus becoming the middle man between the movie database and the users.
+Using an Observer design pattern, the __Subscription Manager__ supervises the movie database abd notifies the users when a movie from a genre they are subscribed to is added or removed.
+There is also a __Recommendation Manager__ that is used to send the recommendations to the premium users, at the end of the input cycle.